uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 #### Patch operation

-Salt does not offer the granularity to restrict `pkg.install` against a known set of packages or patch, nor offers the possibility of checking if a patch is marked as interactive
+A patch operation is issued with `pkg.install`.

 #### Reboot operation

-Salt cannot deny the execution of `system.*` commands.
+A reboot operation is issued by using `system.reboot`.

 #### Forbidden packages related operations

-Salt does not offer the granularity to restrict `pkg.install`, `pkg.upgrade`, `pkg.remove` against a known set of packages.
+All packages related operation are available via `pkg.install`, `pkg.upgrade`, and `pkg.remove`.

 ### Uyuni/SUSE Manager

-Let's describe how Uyuni/SUSE Manager implements each of the items in the forbidden list at the time of writing.
+Let's describe how Uyuni/SUSE Manager implements each of the items in the forbidden list at the time of writing and possible ways to avoid issuing a forbidden action.

 #### Patch operation

 ##### Apply a patch (if the patch is marked as interactive)

 A patch apply is scheduled using Salt `state.apply` with the [patch install state](https://github.com/uyuni-project/uyuni/blob/master/susemanager-utils/susemanager-sls/salt/packages/patchinstall.sls).
-There is no way to check if a patch is marked as interactive nor restrict the execution of the state based on a set of known packages in the current implementation.

 ##### Mark a system to automatically install patches